The Victor-Victrola Page

 motors operated at 32 volts.
 Approximately 15,500 VE-XVI machines were produced

-over the course of 8 years.
+last versions of this model utilized the larger Victrola No. 2 soundbox.
 The VE-XVI was officially discontinued one year

 later and was replaced by the VE-120, which was only a

 model ID change.
-The short-lived VE-120 was identical to the VE-XVI
+The short-lived VE-120 was identical to the VE-XVI in all

-in all respects.
+common use until the 1920's.
 Note: many sequences in serial numbers were skipped (not

 used) during production of the VE models.